Installing Solar Power - An Overview

 Interested in generating your own renewable electricity to meet some of your electricity demand?
 Explore this area of our website to learn more.

-Making Energy-Efficiency Upgrades First Will Save You Money
+Making Energy-Saving Upgrades First Will Save You Money

 If you are thinking about installing solar, make energy efficiency your first step.

-- By making energy-efficient upgrades to your home ahead of time, you may be able to save enough energy to purchase a smaller system and lower your installation costs.
+- By making energy-saving upgrades to your home ahead of time, you may be able to save enough energy to purchase a smaller system and lower your installation costs.

-- You also may be able to reduce the amount of energy you’d need to buy from AMP.
+- By making energy-saving upgrades to your home ahead of time, you may be able to save enough energy to purchase a smaller system and lower your installation costs.• You also may be able to reduce the amount of energy you’d need to buy from AMP.

 - You can request a free home energy audit from AMP by calling 510-748-3900.
 The audit will provide you with recommendations on how you can save energy at home.